adlynfakhreyz/eshop/README.md

 - Simplifies the addition of new test cases.
 - Ensures consistency across test suites.
 - Eases the process of updating setup procedures.

 ---

+## Module 2

+---

+### Reflection: CI/CD Implementation and Code Quality Fixes

+#### Code Quality Issues Fixed and Strategy
+During the exercise, I addressed several code quality issues identified by tools like SonarCloud.
+Below are the issues and the strategies I used to fix them:

+1. **Grouping Dependencies by Their Destination**
+  - **Issue**: Dependencies in `build.gradle.kts` were not grouped logically, making it harder to maintain and understand.
+  - **Fix**: I grouped the dependencies together for better readability and maintainability.
+  - **Strategy**: Logical grouping of dependencies improves code organization and makes it easier to manage dependencies in the future.

+2. **Using Constructor Injection Instead of Field Injection**
+  - **Issue**: Field injection with `@Autowired` was used in `ProductServiceImpl.java` and `ProductController.java`, which is less testable and violates best practices.
+  - **Fix**: I replaced field injection with constructor injection.
+  - **Strategy**: Constructor injection improves testability, ensures immutability, and aligns with Spring's best practices.

+3. **Adding Comments to Empty Methods**
+  - **Issue**: Empty methods like `contextLoads()` and `setUp()` lacked explanations, which could confuse future developers.
+  - **Fix**: I added nested comments to explain why these methods were empty.
+  - **Strategy**: Adding comments ensures clarity and maintains documentation standards.

+4. **Removing Unnecessary Exception Declarations**
+  - **Issue**: Some Test methods in unit and functional tests unnecessarily declared `throws Exception`.
+  - **Fix**: I removed the `throws Exception` declaration since it was not needed.
+  - **Strategy**: Removing unnecessary code reduces clutter and improves readability.

+---

+#### CI/CD Workflow Reflection
+In my opinion the current implementation meets the definition of **Continuous Integration (CI)** and **Continuous Deployment (CD)** at least for these reasons:

+1. **Continuous Integration (CI)**
+  - The CI pipeline (e.g., `ci.yml`) runs unit tests automatically on every push or pull request, ensuring that new changes do not break existing functionality.
+  - Static code analysis tools like SonarCloud are integrated into the workflow to detect bugs, vulnerabilities, and maintainability issues early in the development process.
+  - The pipeline ensures that the app is tested in a standardized environment (e.g., Java 21 on Ubuntu), reducing inconsistencies and environment-specific issues.

+2. **Continuous Deployment (CD)**
+  - The deployment process is automated, with changes to the `main` branch triggering a deployment to the PaaS (e.g., Koyeb).
+  - The pipeline ensures that only code that passes all tests and quality checks is deployed, preventing broken code from reaching production.
+  - Every commit follows the same automated steps, eliminating human errors and ensuring consistency in the deployment process.

+3. **Stability and Reliability**
+  - If any test fails or if the code quality does not meet the defined standards, the deployment is halted, ensuring that only stable and reliable code is deployed.
+  - Tools like Scorecard and SonarCloud ensure that security and code quality are maintained throughout the development lifecycle.

+---